-Self-assessment of attitudes towards animal use
+Self-assessment of attitudes toward animal use

-The students were presented with a 7-point scale and were asked to choose between three anchor definitions: Anchor 1 represented a strong animal rights position; Anchor 4 (midpoint) represented use of animals for the greater human good providing that the majority of their physiological and behavioural needs are met; Anchor 7 represented no concern about animal welfare issues.
-Figure 2 presents the distribution of the responses within these anchors.
-Forty-two percent of the students chose 1 and 2 (strong animal rights position), 56% chose 3 and 4 (using animals but with obligation to provide them with appropriate welfare), and only 2% chose 5 (weaker obligation to provide welfare conditions to animals).
-None of the students chose 6 or 7, which represent no concern for AW.
-Interestingly, looking at the distribution of attitudes within each year, the majority of students' attitudes in the pre-clinical years (Years 1 to 3) of vet school were distributed between responses 2 and 4, whereas in the fourth Years the attitudes were distributed almost evenly between the four anchors.
+The students were presented with a seven-point scale and were asked to choose between three anchor definitions: Anchor 1 represented a strong animal rights position; Anchor 4 (the midpoint) represented the use of animals for the greater human good, providing that the majority of their physiological and behavioral needs are met; Anchor 7 represented no concern about animal welfare issues.
+Figure 2 presents the distribution of responses within these anchors.
+Forty-two percent of the students chose Anchors 1 and 2 (a strong animal rights position); 56% chose 3 and 4 (using animals, but with an obligation to provide them with appropriate welfare); and only 2% chose 5 (a weaker obligation to provide proper conditions of animal welfare).
+None of the students chose 6 or 7, which represented no concern for animal welfare.
+Interestingly, the majority of students’ attitudes in the preclinical years (Years 1 to 3) of veterinary school were distributed between responses 2 and 4, whereas the attitudes of those in the Year 4 were distributed almost evenly among the four anchors.

-Figure 2: Students’ responses to the item reflecting self-assessment of attitudes towards animal use.
-Low scores reflect strong animal rights position.
+Figure 2.
+Students’ responses to the item reflecting self-assessment of attitudes toward animal use.
+Low scores reflect a strong animal rights position